blackrhinoabm/BlackRhino/tests/README_tests.md

         test_firm which have a transaction with amount = 0.
 Then the accounts globally are purged and the two abovementioned agents are printed again, correctly not showing the transaction with amount = 0.

+    # Tests for Helper
+    test.helper__initialize_standard_bank(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether initializing standard bank works properly.
+Initializes standard bank and then prints it to the screen.
+The standard bank should have three transactions on the books. test.helper__initialize_standard_firm(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether initializing standard firm works properly.
+Initializes standard firm and then prints it to the screen.
+The standard firm should have three transactions on the books. test.helper__initialize_standard_household(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether initializing standard household works properly.
+Initializes standard household and then prints it to the screen.
+The standard household should have three transactions on the books. test.helper__cobb_douglas(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether C-D production function works.
+Calculates production for given parameters, should calculate production to be 2.93 test.helper__leontief(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether Leontief production function works.
+Calculates production for given parameters, should calculate production to be 2.5 test.helper__ces(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether CES production function works.
+Calculates production for given parameters, should calculate production to be 2.43 test.helper__translog(["tests/environments/", "test_all_methods", "tests/log/"])
+        Tests whether translog production function works.
+Calculates production for given parameters, should calculate production to be 13.74